Cartan Actions of Higher Rank Abelian Groups and their Classification: Homogeneity from Pairwise Cycle Structures

 \begin{proof} Notice that in the proof of Proposition \ref{prop:semi-structure}, we get a unique expression by moving the elements of $\mc G_{\set{\chi,-c\chi}}$ to the left, and doing so changes only the $\mc G_{\Omega'}$ element.
 Therefore, the decomposition gives $\mc G_\Omega$ the structure of a semidirect product of $\mc G_{\set{\chi,-c\chi}}$ and $\mc G_{\Omega'}$.
 The action of $\mc G_{\set{\chi,-c\chi}}$ on $\mc G_{\Omega'}$ is continuous since the action of its generating subgroups corresponding to $\chi$ and $-c\chi$ are given by commutators, which are continuous.
 Therefore, $\mc G_\Omega$ is the semidirect product of the Lie group $\mc G_{\set{\chi,-\chi}}$ with the Lie group $\mc G_{\Omega'}$, with a continuous representation, and is hence a Lie group.
 The possibilities for $\mc G_{\set{\chi,-c\chi}}$ follow from Proposition \ref{prop:symplectic-possibilities}. \end{proof}

 The crucial tool in showing that $\mc P / \mc C'$ is Lie is to show that it is locally Euclidean.
-To that end, the crucial result is Lemma \ref{open dense commutation}.
-Fix a regular element $a_0 \in \R^k$, then define
+To that end, the crucial result is Lemma \ref{open dense commutation}. {Fix an Anosov element $a_0 \in \R^k$, and recall that}